czbiohub-sf/ULC-OD-Meter/README.md

 *Important:* Please give the Arduino about 30 minutes to warm up before starting any measurements.

 ## Operating the OD Meter
-The OD Meter has three different states, as seen below:
+The OD Meter has four different states, as seen below:

 ![OD State Machine](OD_StateMachine.png)